The 516th film I have seen in theaters…

 gddfg

 Returning in this, the final Skywalker film, are Carrie Fisher, Mark Hamill, and Harrison Ford.
 Mark plays Luke Skywalker one last time as a force ghost who counsels Rey at one of her lowest moments and confirms that she is indeed a Palpatine.
 Han Solo appears not as a ghost, but a memory, an internal struggle within Kylo Ren that we are allowed to see play out.
 Kylo is remembering the moment when he kills his father, but this time he tosses his saber away, renouncing the dark and becoming Ben Solo.
-It was a fucking amazing moment.
+While it was a powerful moment, it was odd.

 Using footage from the last two films, and some digital trickery, Carrie is allowed to portray Leia one last time.
 This is obviously not an ideal situation, but they did the best they could.
 Han and Maz helped flesh out her ending.
-Leia has become Rey’s Jedi Master and is completing her training, despite secretly knowing that Rey is a Palpatine.
+Leia has become Rey’s Jedi Master and is completing her training, despite secretly knowing that Rey is a Palpatine (should have told her).
 She has faith in Rey, and faith in her son.
 She uses the force, expending the last of her life energy to break through to Ben and turn him back to the light.
 She then dies.
-It was a powerful moment, follow immediately by Ben’s scene with Han.

 and now…last but certainly not least.

-This is an actual shot from the film (not taken by me) of Ian McDiarmid as Emperor Palpatine.
-He has used the dark side, and its pathway to abilities that some consider unnatural, to resurrect himself.
+Ian McDiarmid returns as Emperor Palpatine.
+He has used the dark side, and its pathway to abilities that some consider unnatural (lol), to resurrect himself.
 His eyes are white, mouth black, this is pretty close to Zombie-Palp.
 His fingers are all corpse-like.
 It is through him that a few of the craziest fan theories are proven true.
 Snoke was a creation of Palpatine, literally.
 We see clone vats full of Snokes!
 Palpatine has a plan to possess one of the bodies of either Kylo or Rey.
 He initially sends Kylo off to kill her, intending to then take control of him.
 When Kylo proves weak, he comes damn close to convincing Rey to strike him down.
 At the moment of his death he would transfer into her body, becoming Empress Palpatine.
 This confirms the Darth Bane theory.

 cooltext119256663658095